Office of Admissions

 - A fully completed application signed by the applicant, and a parent if under the age of 18 at the time of application, along with the nonrefundable application fee.

-- Applicants who complete an online application must print the application agreement statement, complete all required information, sign the application agreement statement (parent signature is required if the applicant is under the age of 18 at the time of application) and upload the documentation to the Office of Admissions.
+- Applicants who submit the online application must complete the application agreement statement, complete all required information, sign the application agreement statement (parent signature is required if the applicant is under the age of 18 at the time of application) and upload the documentation to the Office of Admissions.

 - Two letters of recommendation, preferably one from an arts instructor and one from an academic instructor

 - Official transcript(s) and test scores of high school or previous college work.
-The documents must bear the school seal or signature of a school offici Each applicant to a college program must present proof of high school graduation or receipt of a General Equivalency Diploma (GED)
+Transcripts are needed from each school attended.
+The documents must bear the school seal or signature of a school official.
+Each applicant to a college program must present proof of high school graduation or receipt of a General Equivalency Diploma (GED)

 - SAT or ACT score(s)